cotes2020/jekyll-theme-chirpy/_posts/2022-07-08-symplectic-forms-poisson-brackets.md

 ## Conclusion

 To summarize, we have found how symplectic forms blend into Hamiltonian mechanics, via the structure of Poisson brackets.
-Subsequently, we explored the important properties of symplectic forms and also their form as maps, in both coordinate-dependent and coordinate-independent form.
+Subsequently, we explored the important properties of symplectic forms and also their form as maps, in both coordinate-dependent and coordinate-independent representation.

 For further reading, visit the following: